GIXLabs/input_challenge_ntu/README.md

 # Procedure
 1. [Assemble the electronics](#electrical-assembly) and see how they work with Tetris.
 Try playing it on a computer and make sure you get the button presses you expect, but don't feel the need to edit the code at this point.
 See the table in the [Operation section](#operation) for what the buttons are supposed to do.
+    1. You may find that your computer behaves funny when you plug the device in.
+The device is trying to press the down arrow regularly, but you can turn that off by either turning the potentiometer all the way down or by disconnecting the potentiometer.
 1. Come up with a target user and scenario for whom you're making your device.
 Spend about 10 minutes coming up with this.
 1. Build the enclosure using the tools in the Prototyping Labs.
 Cardboard and hot glue is perfectly fine, but feel free to stretch a little and try [using the lasers](https://gixlabs.github.io/how_to/first_lasercut.html) or any other tool in the main area.
 1. Test your prototype, in other words, [play Tetris](https://tetris.com/play-tetris).